How to Make Pumpkin Cheesecake

 - Be sure to scrape down all the nooks and crannies of your mixer bowl and paddle attachment when mixing the filling at each step.

-Though I typically recommend baking a cheesecake with a water bath, I’ve found an alternative that still produces the best texture in cheesecake, though you may still end up with a crack in your cheesecake depending on your oven.
-Luckily, since this one is getting covered in a generous cloud of whipped cream, it won’t matter too much.
+No!
+While I usually recommend a water bath for baking cheesecake, there’s an alternative that can still give you a great texture.
+However, you might still end up with a crack, depending on your oven.
+Luckily, since this cheesecake is topped with a generous cloud of whipped cream, it won’t be a big deal.

-The cheesecake on the left is my Ultimate Classic Cheesecake, baked with a water bath.
-On the right is this Pumpkin Cheesecake baked without a water bath with the Low & Slow method, where we bake at 275°F for nearly two hours then cool in the oven with the heat off and the door cracked:
+The cheesecake on the left is my Ultimate Classic Cheesecake, baked with a water bath, and the one on the right is this Pumpkin Cheesecake made without it, using the Low & Slow method.
+This involves baking at 275°F for nearly two hours and then cooling it in the oven with the heat off and the door cracked.

-Every time I posted my original Cheesecake Water Bath vs. No Water Bath photo on Instagram it would always go viral.
-And I’d always get comments from people espousing the benefits of the Low & Slow method.
+Whenever I share my Cheesecake Water Bath vs. No Water Bath photo on Instagram, it goes viral!
+And I always get comments from people praising the benefits of the Low & Slow method.

 How to Tell When Cheesecake is Done Baking